tjohann/a20_sdk/README.md

 	Olimex -> RT-PREEMPT kernel
 	Bananapi -> RT-PREEMPT
 	Baalue-Node -> PREEMPT kernel
-	Bananapi-Pro -> PREEMPT kernel (mainline)
+	Bananapi-Pro -> PREEMPT kernel
 	Cubietruck -> PREEMPT kernel

-Note: with the upcomming new image scheme mainline kernel is supported (PREEMPT and RT-PREEMPT) on all devices.
-Note 02: both kernel (RT-PREEMPT and PREEMPT) are supported on every device.
+Note: both kernel (RT-PREEMPT and PREEMPT) are supported on every device.
 If you want to use the other kernel than the base version, then copy no-rt or rt of $*SDCARD_KERNEL/*rt to $*SDCARD_KERNEL.

 Network